solutious/solutious.github.com/blog/_posts/ec2/2009-09-10-need-for-tools.md

 ## The road is paved with experiments ##

-How do we get there?
-How do we get to a place that's brimming with mind-blowingly powerful IaaS tools?
-We get there with practice, by experimenting with EC2 or Rackspace or RightScale or Cloudkick.
+We need to expand our knowledge of what works and what doesn't work.
+So go out and experiment with EC2 or Rackspace or RightScale or Cloudkick.
 If you're a development manager, green light a pilot project.
 If you're a developer, take a look at a project like [Rudy](/projects/rudy/) or [PoolParty](http://poolpartyrb.com/) and tear it apart.

-We need to expand our knowledge of what works and what doesn't work.
+How do we get to a place that's brimming with mind-blowingly powerful IaaS tools?
+Practice!